SAP-archive/teched2020-IIS361/exercises/ex3/README.md

 </Annotations>
 ```

-## SEMANTIC COLORING
+## Configure Semantic Coloring
-In this step, you will define the criticality coloring to the visual filter bar based on the sales order items</br>
+In this step, you will define the criticality coloring to the visual filter bar based on the sales order items.
+Criticality annotations allows you to define the improvement direction by specifying different ranges and when the actual values cross those boundaries specified application, Visual Filterbar charts displays criticality coloring to display the situation

-<br>1.
-Within the Annotations target SEPMRA_SO_ALP_SLDORDERITEMType, in the next line after closing UI.PresenationVariant tag for the second visual filter, press CTRL/CMD + SPACE.
-From the options, choose UI.DataPoint by pressing ENTER.</br>
+1. Extend the Annotations for target SEPMRA_SO_ALP_SLDORDERITEMType and add UI.DataPoint (You can open the option list by pressing CTRL/CMD + SPACE)

-<br>2.
-Press CTRL/CMD + SPACE to add the Qualifier for your UI.DataPoint annotation and add its value as "Quantity"</br>
+2. Add Qualifier for your UI.DataPoint annotation and set its value as "Quantity"

-<br>3.
-Press CTRL/CMD + SPACE to choose Value property's path "Quantity"</br>
+3. Add a child annotation with name PropertyValue & set the Property attribute as Value.
+Add another attribute path and set as "Quantity"

-<br>4.
-In the new line, open the list of options by pressing CTRL/CMD + SPACE and press enter on CriticalityCalculatioin property.</br>
+4. At the same level add another PropertyValue & set the property attribute to CriticalityCalculation

-<br>5.
-Add ImprovementDirection as EnumMember value "UI.ImprovementDirectionType/Maximize".</br>
+5. Add PropertyValue as child & set Property to ImprovementDirection.
+Add EnumMember attribute & set "UI.ImprovementDirectionType/Maximize"

-<br>6.
-In the new line, add ToleranceRangeLowValue property from the list of options opened by pressing CTRL/CMD + SPACE.
-Add int value as "5".</br>
+6. Add another PropertyValue & set Property to ToleranceRangeLowValue.
+Add Int attribute & set as 5

-<br>7.
-In the new line, add DeviationRangeLowValue property from the list of options opened by pressing CTRL/CMD + SPACE.
-Add int value as "4"</br>
+7. Add another PropertyValue & set Property to ToleranceRangeLowValue.
+Add Int attribute & set as 4

-<br>Save the annotation file by clicking the ‘Save’ from File Menu or pressing CTRL/CMD + S. Your final annotation will look like below</br>
+8. Save the annotation file by clicking the ‘Save’ from File Menu or pressing CTRL/CMD + S. Your final annotation will look like below
 ```xml
 <Annotation Term="UI.DataPoint" Qualifier="Quantity">
     <Record Type="UI.DataPointType">